zyedidia/micro/README.md

 that micro's default colorscheme won't look very good.
 You can either set the colorscheme to `simple`, or download a better terminal emulator, like mintty or cmder.

+### Plan9, NaCl, Cygwin

+Please note that micro uses the amazing [tcell library](https://github.com/gdamore/tcell), but this means that micro is restricted to the platforms tcell supports.
+As a result, micro does not support Plan9, NaCl, and Cygwin (although this may change in the future).

 # Usage